adubois/qubes-app-linux-yubikey/README.md

 Building
 --------

-The build system uses Autoconf, to set up the build system run:
+The build system uses Autoconf, to set it up run:
   ./configure

 Then build the code, run the self-test and install the binaries: